News

 Q2: Can I substitute regular cinnamon for Vietnamese cinnamon in recipes?

-Yes, but keep in mind that Vietnamese cinnamon is more intense.
+Yes, but keep in mind that this spice is more intense.
 You may need to adjust the quantity based on the recipe, using less Vietnamese cinnamon compared to regular cinnamon.

-Q3: What makes Vietnamese cinnamon different from Cassia?
+Q3: What makes Saigon cinnamon different from Cassia?

 Vietnamese cinnamon (Cinnamomum loureiroi) is sweeter, spicier, and has a higher cinnamaldehyde content compared to Cassia (Cinnamomum cassia), which has a milder, slightly bitter flavor.